neilmunday/pes/setup/fedora-x86/README.txt

 * you must have git installed (e.g. dnf install git)
 * pes will be install under /opt/pes
 * a custom build of SDL 2.0.4 will be installed under /opt/sdl2
+* Auto-login and PES start-up currently only configured for LXDE desktops

 Set-up sudo
 ===========